KEVINYZY/nolearn/README.rst

-*nolearn* contains a number of wrappers and abstractions around existing neural network libraries, most notably `Lasagne
+zd *nolearn* contains a number of wrappers and abstractions around existing neural network libraries, most notably `Lasagne
 <http://lasagne.readthedocs.org/>`_, along with a few machine learning
 utility modules.
 All code is written to be compatible with